JetBrains/intellij-sdk-docs/topics/basics/plugin_signing.md

 ### Gradle IntelliJ Plugin

-The Gradle IntelliJ Plugin in version `1.x` provides the `signPlugin` task which will be executed automatically right before the `publishPlugin` task when `signPlugin.certificateChain` and `signPlugin.privateKey` signing properties are specified.
+In version `1.x`, the Gradle IntelliJ Plugin provides the `signPlugin` task, which will be executed automatically right before the `publishPlugin` task when `signPlugin certificateChain` and `signPlugin.privateKey` signing properties are specified.
 Otherwise, it'll be skipped.

 An example `pluginSigning` configuration may look like: